When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 2. Limit the Access To Your Network

-Do you know that you can prevent specific devices from attempting to access your wifi?
-You can allow or deny particular devices to connect to your wifi.
+Did you know that you can prevent specific devices from attempting to access your Wi-Fi?
+You can also allow or deny particular devices the ability to connect to your Wi-Fi.

 All smartphones, tablets, laptops, desktops, and printers are assigned a unique identification number known as a Media Access Control (MAC) address.